-Full TitleA Phase 1b Study of the Safety and Pharmacology of MPDL3280A Administered with Erlotinib in Patients with Advanced Non-Small Cell Lung Cancer
+Full TitleA Phase 1b Study of the Safety and Pharmacology of MPDL3280A Administered with Erlotinib or Alectinib in Patients with Advanced Non-Small Cell Lung Cancer

 Most non-small cell lung cancers (NSCLC) treated with the standard therapy erlotinib (a drug used to treat cancers with a mutated form of the epidermal growth factor receptor, or EGFR) eventually come back or continue to grow despite this treatment.
 Researchers want to find out if adding the investigational drug MPDL3280A to erlotinib therapy might make treatment more effective.